FinalMask

 12

-noise[n].rand: adds random bytes, or a specified random length of bytes.
+rand: adds random bytes, or random bytes of a specified length.
 Conflicts with packet.

 salamander